The Australian College of Nursing puts nursing in the spotlight

 ACN’s CEO, Adjunct Professor Kylie Ward FACN said that it has been inspiring to engage with ACN’s dedicated Members and Fellows at the VIP Cocktail Functions held in Perth, Canberra, Sydney, Melbourne, and Hobart.
 “The nursing workforce is well placed to innovate and make changes within the Australian health care system.
 Nursing is ready and willing to address current issues such as access to health care services, the ageing population and chronic disease management,” she said.

-ACN is honoured that Annabel Digance MP, Member for Elder, and Nat Cook MP, Member for Fisher, were able to attend last night.
-As former nurses, both MPs are among the many health care leaders who have made the shift to parliament and politics in Australia and it was a pleasure to meet them.
+ACN is honoured that Nat Cook MP, Member for Fisher, was able to attend last night.
+As a former nurse, Nat Cook MP is among the many health care leaders who have made the shift to parliament and politics in Australia and it was a pleasure to meet her.

 This is the sixth of many VIP Cocktail Functions ACN will be hosting throughout every state and territory in the coming weeks.